bern/git-demo/README.md

-This is a really great idea.
+This is a super really great idea.